file-format/Docs/en/3d/mtl.md

 ## What is a MTL file?

-MTL file, short for **Material Template Library**, is a companion file format used in 3D computer graphics and modeling.
-It is often associated with the **Wavefront OBJ file format**, which is a common format for storing 3D models and their associated materials and textures.
+MTL file, short for **Material Template Library**, is companion file format used in 3D computer graphics and modeling.
+It is often associated with **Wavefront OBJ file format**, which is common format for storing 3D models and their associated materials and textures.

 ## Material Template Library

 Here is important information about MTL files:

-1.  **Material Definitions**: The ".mtl" file contains definitions for materials that are applied to the 3D objects in the corresponding OBJ file.
-Each material definition specifies various properties, such as color, shininess, transparency, and texture maps.
+1.  **Material Definitions**: The ".mtl" file contains definitions for materials that are applied to 3D objects in corresponding OBJ file.
+Each material definition specifies various properties, such as color, shininess, transparency and texture maps.

-2.  **Text-Based Format**: ".mtl" files are typically plain text files, which means they can be easily edited with a text editor.
-Each material definition consists of a set of statements, and these statements define the material's attributes.
+2.  **Text-Based Format**: ".mtl" files are typically plain text files, which means they can be easily edited with text editor.
+Each material definition consists of set of statements and these statements define material's attributes.

-3.  **Texture Mapping**: One of the essential functions of an ".mtl" file is to define how textures (image files) are mapped onto the 3D model's surfaces.
-It specifies the texture file's path and how it should be wrapped or applied to the model.
+3.  **Texture Mapping**: One of essential functions of an ".mtl" file is to define how textures (image files) are mapped onto 3D model's surfaces.
+It specifies texture file's path and how it should be wrapped or applied to model.

 4.  **Example MTL Statements**: Here are some example statements you might find in an ".mtl" file:

-    -   `newmtl MaterialName`: This defines a new material with the name "MaterialName."
+    -   `newmtl MaterialName`: This defines new material with name "MaterialName."
-    -   `Ka r g b`: Ambient color of the material, specified in RGB values.
+    -   `Ka r g b`: Ambient color of material, specified in RGB values.
-    -   `Kd r g b`: Diffuse color of the material, specified in RGB values.
+    -   `Kd r g b`: Diffuse color of material, specified in RGB values.
-    -   `Ks r g b`: Specular color of the material, specified in RGB values.
+    -   `Ks r g b`: Specular color of material, specified in RGB values.
-    -   `Ns value`: Shininess or specular exponent of the material.
+    -   `Ns value`: Shininess or specular exponent of material.
-    -   `map_Kd texturefile.jpg`: Specifies the diffuse texture map for the material.
+    -   `map_Kd texturefile.jpg`: Specifies diffuse texture map for material.
-5.  **Multiple Materials**: An OBJ file can reference multiple materials, and each material is defined within the ".mtl" file.
+5.  **Multiple Materials**: An OBJ file can reference multiple materials and each material is defined within ".mtl" file.
 This allows for complex 3D models with different materials applied to different parts.

 6.  **Compatibility**: ".mtl" files are widely supported by 3D modeling software and rendering engines, making it possible to transfer 3D models and their materials between different software applications.